FoodieQA: A Multimodal Dataset for Fine-Grained Understanding of Chinese Food Culture

 \paragraph{Visual information helps.}

-In Single-image VQA, the default setting is to use only dish image without specifying the dish name.
-We now examine whether the visual information is beneficial using the Idefics2-8B model.\footnote{We selected this model because it supports text-only inputs, unlike some other models such as the Yi-VL series.} Results are shown in Table~\ref{tab:ablate-img}, where we investigate two variants of Single-image VQA:\ providing the model with dish name only versus both the dish name and image.
-We observe that the Idefics2 model consistently performs better when dish images are available as additional information.
+In Single-image VQA, the default setting is to query with only dish image without specifying the dish name.
+We now examine whether the visual information is beneficial using the Idefics2-8B model.\footnote{We selected this model because it supports text-only inputs, unlike some other models such as the Yi-VL series.} Results are shown in Table~\ref{tab:ablate-img}, where we investigate two variants:\ querying the model with only the text question but revealing the dish name, versus providing both the dish image and the dish name.
+We observe that the Idefics2 model consistently performs better when dish images are available as visual clues.
 Please see comparison examples in Appendix~\ref{sec:app-compare}.

 \paragraph{Dish names could be helpful clues for some of the models.} As discussed in Section~\ref{para:qstats}, over 73.4\% of single-image questions require multi-hop reasoning, which typically involves identifying the dish and then leveraging related knowledge to answer the questions.
 To determine whether the identification of the food image and the utilization of visual information are bottlenecks for the models, we compare their performance on single-image VQA when provided with the dish name in the question.